 ClockWheels is a tool which lets you easily schedule events that contain similar elements that occur at the same time or in the same sequence.
 ClockWheels is like a template script for generating playlists and scheduling those playlists as events.

 Our ClockWheels module lets you create long events without having to manually make a playlist.
 You pick the track Types and Categories you want to be included in the template of the ClockWheel, and then the system automatically fills the event according to your specifications.
-ClockWheels let you schedule the same kind of event many times without having to make multiple playlists.
+ClockWheels lets you schedule the same kind of event many times without having to make multiple playlists.
 It does the work for you, playing a different mix of tracks each time you schedule a variation of the template.

 An important concept of ClockWheels is that they work like loops.
 Your ClockWheel could have 5 line items and you might schedule the ClockWheel for 2 hours.
-The Type or Category of these 5 tracks decides which tracks are picked in order to comprise the 2 hour event.
+The Type or Category of these 5 tracks decides which tracks are picked in order to comprise the 2-hour event.

 Jump to a specific section of this article: